Randy Atcher

-Randall Ignatius Atcher (December 7, 1918 - October 9, 2002) was a Louisville, Kentucky, radio and television personality.
+Randall Ignatius Atcher (December 7, 1918 – October 9, 2002) was an American radio and television personality.

 Atcher was born in Tip Top, Kentucky.
 By the age of 15 he was an accomplished and favorite entertainer.
 Atcher played guitar, mandolin, banjo, double bass and harmonica and was often heard with his musical "Atcher Family" on WHAS AM radio in Louisville.
 By the 1950s, Atcher was a popular entertainer in Louisville, performing (and starring) on over 22 programs a week.
 Atcher died on October 9, 2002, in Louisville.

 Biography

 Randy Atcher was the fifth child of Mary Agnes (née Ray) and George Christopher Atcher.
 Soon after his birth, the family farm was taken as part of the Fort Knox reservation.
 His family moved to North Dakota, then back to Kentucky when he was twelve.
 Atcher's father was a Kentucky State Champion old-time fiddler.

 Atcher quickly became an accomplished and favorite entertainer.
 In 1934, at the age of 15, he was listed as the "Yodeling Wonder" during a concert he performed with his brother Bob Atcher at Hustonville (Kentucky) High School.

 Atcher played guitar, mandolin, banjo, double bass and harmonica and was often heard with his musical "Atcher Family" on WHAS AM radio in Louisville.
 The family was first broadcast in 1932 on Louisville's WLAP AM radio station and then began a two and a half-year run on WHAS AM that ended in 1936.

 Atcher became a prolific entertainer at WHAS Radio and TV in Louisville.
 In 1959, at 12:15pm each day, he hosted a show called Randy Sings Ballads.
 At 1:00pm, Randy and the Red River Ramblers performed an hour show.
 His children's show T-Bar-V Ranch aired every day at 4:00pm.
 On Saturdays, Atcher did the WHAS Old Kentucky Barn Dance that aired Saturdays from 6:00pm to 7:00pm and the Country Record Shop show from 7:30pm to 8:30pm.
 Atcher's popular barn dance show was also a featured attraction for two Saturday nights at the Kentucky State Fair.